PenguinMancer/DUWS-Angerface/README.md

 Many.
 Besides the required addons though, you can use all the add-ons you want: islands, weapons, gear, etc...
 Note that the DUWS Angerface will not show add-ons that adds new units/vehicles, since they are added by hand.

 ### Using the mission on another island
 Just rename the .pbo to the extension of the other island.
 That's all you need to do.
  * Example: DUWS_Angerface.stratis.pbo >> DUWS_Angerface.chernarus.pbo

 ### Manually placing zones
 After a location for the HQ has been selected the player will be prompted with a dialog with various options.
 Three buttons will be shown at this time.
-Random will naturally gnerate zones randomly.
+Random will naturally generate zones randomly.
 Manual and advanced both allow manual zone placement.
 The latter though, allows the host to readjust the parameters of each zone after the previous has been placed.
 This allows the host to make a plethora of zones very accurately, ranging from huge to tiny.

 ## Features
  * Play the way you want: